mYoda/GooeyEffect/README.md

 animator.delegate = self
 ```

-5. GooeyAnimatorDelegate - you can follow events in GooeyAnimator class in functions:
+5. GooeyAnimatorDelegate - you can follow events from GooeyAnimator class in the next functions:
 ``` swift
 //MARK: GooeyAnimatorDelegate